-Auditor General's Report March 2010
+Auditor General's Report for year ending March 31, 2010

 In his report releases this morning, Auditor General John Noseworthy took the provincial government to task on items such as the rehiring of retired teachers without their pension benefits being suspended, and for its management of diabetes in the province.